 - Card Issuing Bank [Customer Bank]

 Payment card account information is captured during authorization at the merchant location using a credit card terminal or payment gateway.
 A secured file is created and sent to the payment processing containing card account information and transaction details.
-Passing through the processor, the transaction file is entered into the payment card association's network by the merchant acquiring bank.
-Here the card association determines the card issuing bank and sends over the secured filed with card account and transaction information encrypted inside.
+Passing through the firearms credit card processor, the transaction file is entered into the payment card association’s network by the merchant acquiring bank.
+Here the card association determines the card-issuing bank and sends over the secured filed with card account and transaction information encrypted inside.

 The customer’s card issuing bank will run a series of security checks and account checks to confirm the authorization request.
 Once an answer is determined, the response is sent to the merchant through the payment gateway or credit card machine.
 An approved transaction will have a transaction ID while declined transactions will include a response code explaining the reason for the decline.
 At the conclusion of the business day, merchants will finalize their authorizations and inform their payment processor as to the totals requested per customer bank.
 Funds are dispersed by the customer’s bank the next day and reach the merchant’s location within 24-48 hours.

 Partnering with Allied Payments provides merchants an experienced firearms payment processing company able to work with online and retail FFL businesses.
 Businesses with existing payment processing hardware or software will find integration fast and simple.
 Startup merchants will have a variety of payment gateway, credit card terminal, and point-of-sale options that help provide significant cost-saving flexibility.